JoshuaToenyes/eyejs-trial/TRIAL.md

 ### Secondary Question

 - How large should the gaze area (gaze indicator) be?
-- Does a visible gaze indicator increase or decrease user speed and/or accuracy?
+- Does a visible gaze indicator increase or decrease user speed and/or accuracy? **[I think this can go away.]**
-- Does automatic page scrolling decrease the amount of time it takes for users to perform the tasks?
+- Does automatic page scrolling decrease the amount of time it takes for users to perform the tasks? **[Should we add an experiment for automatic page scrolling?]**